NEW E-COMMERCE REPORT BY GOOGLE AND AKTION MENSCH

 PIA UDG Supports the 2024 Accessibility Report

-PIA UDG is committed to promoting inclusion and digital accessibility.
-Together with Aktion Mensch and Google, PIA UDG, in collaboration with the Pfennigparade Foundation and the consulting agency BITV-Consult, tested the accessibility of the most visited online shops in Germany.
+UDG is committed to promoting inclusion and digital accessibility.
+Together with Aktion Mensch and Google, UDG, in collaboration with the Pfennigparade Foundation and the consulting agency BITV-Consult, tested the accessibility of the most visited online shops in Germany.
 The study reveals that not all online retailers fully comply with the Web Content Accessibility Guidelines (WCAG).

 Why is Digital Accessibility So Important?